How does the process work?

 Step 7.
 What Happens Next?

 A website is like any other business location, you need to continually assess its worth and how it can be improved.
 The good news is, that you can implement some simple features into your site that will help you to make money from it even if it’s not an online store.
 Keeping track of who’s coming to your site, who’s linking to your site, and where you are in the search results are all great ways to keep your website and your business looking happy and healthy.
-This can all seem a bit daunting, but a great advantage of going with ClickNathan is that I’m here for you, even long after we’ve released your site, and I’m always happy to discuss ways that we can improve your website.
+This can all seem a bit daunting, but a great advantage of going with ClickNathan is that I’m here for you, even long after we’ve going live, and I’m always happy to discuss ways that we can improve your website.

 Let me know what you think, or if you’re ready to get started.